SWISS boss says relocations at Lufthansa bring more efficiency

 Listening: SWISS boss says relocations at Lufthansa bring more efficiency

-Swiss International Air Lines (SWISS) CEO Jens Fehlinger has defended the planned relocation of tasks within the Lufthansa Group.
-In an interview with the SonntagsBlick, he emphasised that SWISS would remain an independent airline with its own brand and management in Zurich.
+Swiss International Airlines (SWISS) CEO Jens Fehlinger has defended the planned relocation of tasks within the Lufthansa Group.
+In an interview with the SonntagsBlick, he emphasised that SWISSwill remain an independent airline with its own brand and management in Zurich.

 This content was published on